 The Indians had named Johnson Big Bear and the clan collectively knew that Uno and the Liver Eater were brothers.
 General Miles had once said that Johnson was one of the hairiest men he had ever seen.
 The whole troupe took it as a sign.
 Uno and Johnson were as close friends as any.
 Most figured Johnson just didn’t want to show it.

 “Get this gol danged thing off me!”
-He was just warming up and the lives stock were beginning to rouse from the clamor and want of a belly full.
+He was just warming up and the livestock were beginning to rouse from the clamor and want of a belly full.

 The wild west show was playing in Janesville, Wisconsin that weekend before packing up on the train for Chicago for the 4th of July.
 Yesterday there were 6000 in attendance at the Driving Park on the edge of town and today the crowd would run that and then some.
 At 25 and 50 cents a head it would be a tidy sum.
 Every man jack was ready to move on especially Hardwick since he had dallied too long in town with the property owner’s wife the night they pulled in.